 - To disseminate information on the current affairs of Tibet;

 - Maintaining cordial relations among media personnel of various media houses.

 International Relations Section

 Offices of Tibet

-Under the International Relations, there are representative offices in 13 countries.
+Under International Relations, there are representative offices in 13 countries.
 These offices act as de facto embassies of the CTA and are based in New Delhi, India; Kathmandu, Nepal; Washington DC, USA; Geneva, Switzerland; Tokyo, Japan; London, UK; Brussels, Belgium; Canberra, Australia; Paris, France; Moscow, Russia; Pretoria, South Africa; Taipei, Taiwan and Sao Paolo, Brazil.
 They spearhead the CTA’s international relations and UN initiatives.
 They establish contacts with governments, parliamentarians, Tibet Support Groups, non-governmental organisations and human rights groups and keep them posted on recent developments in Tibet.
 They also help to coordinate the exchange of information between individuals and organisations working for the welfare of the Tibetan people.
-For contact addresses of the Offices of Tibet, click here: Offices of Tibet
+For contact addresses of the Offices of Tibet. click here

-For information on worldwide Tibet movement, click here: Global Tibet Movement
+For information on the worldwide Tibet movement, click here: Global Tibet Movement.

 Tibet Support Groups Desk

 The main functions of the TSG Desk are to -Inform TSGs about the policies and initiatives of the CTA;-Inform TSGs about Tibet and the Tibetan communities in exile;-Interact with members of TSGs, and coordinate their programme during their visit to Dharamshala;-Act as an observer to the ITN Steering Committee;-Facilitate international conferences of TSGs;-Keep records of campaigns and activities of TSGs, and present annual reports on the state of the worldwide Tibet movement.